Acura TLX: First generation (UB1/UB2/UB3/UB4; 2015)

 Two powertrain options are available.
-A 2.4-liter four-cylinder DOHC i-VTEC engine with direct injection was offered with front-wheel drive only, mated to a dual-clutch transmission and all-wheel steering (P-AWS).
+A 2.4-liter four-cylinder DOHC i-VTEC gasoline engine with direct injection was offered with front-wheel drive only, mated to a dual-clutch transmission and all-wheel steering (P-AWS).
 This model's chassis code is UB1.
 The Honda designed dual clutch transmission is the first to use a torque converter, which absorbs transmission gear shift shock, thus reducing NVH.
 The engine is rated at 206 hp with an EPA-estimated fuel economy of 24 mpgus/35 mpgus/28 mpgus (city/highway/combined) compared to 22 mpgus/31 mpgus/26 mpgus (city/highway/combined) from the previous TSX.
 Honda estimates that the six-cylinder model is 1.5 seconds faster from 0 to 60 mph.

-A 3.5-liter direct injected SOHC VTEC V-6 with cylinder deactivation (VCM) is mated to Honda's first time use of a 9-speed automatic transmission (sourced from ZF), available with either P-AWS or all-wheel drive (SH-AWD).
+A 3.5-liter direct injected SOHC VTEC V6 gasoline engine with cylinder deactivation (VCM) is mated to Honda's first time use of a 9-speed automatic transmission (sourced from ZF), available with either P-AWS or all-wheel drive (SH-AWD).
 The SH-AWD system uses hydraulic clutches instead of the electromagnetic clutch packs found on the previous TL which significantly cuts weight, size and cost.
 The engine is rated at 290 hp and front-wheel drive models deliver 21 mpgus/34 mpgus/25 mpgus (city/highway/combined) while all-wheel drive models are rated at 21 mpgus/31 mpgus/25 mpgus.
 Model codes are UB2 for the front-wheel drive and UB3 for the SH-AWD, which comes standard with a "Technology Package".
 TLX models configured with the V6 engine lose nearly 150 lb compared to the FWD TL, and over 225 lb compared to the SH-AWD TL.

 Overall length compared to the previous TL was reduced by 3.8 in while the wheelbase maintains the same length.
 As with the ninth-generation Accord, the TLX loses the front double wishbone suspension of the TSX and TL in favor of a MacPherson strut arrangement, and loses the TL's all-aluminum front subframe in favor of a lower cost friction stir welded aluminum and steel piece.

 To significantly cut down on interior noise, triple door seals are used as well as additional sound insulation.

-Facelift (2017)
+Facelift (2018)

-Acura unveiled the revised 2018 TLX in April 2017.
+Acura unveiled the revised TLX in April 2017 for the 2018 model year.
 Changes include revised front fascia, fenders, and grille, restyled wheels, and new infotainment features including Apple CarPlay and Android Auto support.
 Additionally, a new 'A-Spec' performance trim has been added.
 Newly introduced features include an optional 360° surround camera and power driver's seat thigh extension.
 US sales began during June 2017.

 In April 2017, an extended-wheelbase version specifically developed for the Chinese market was announced.
 It debuted in August 2017 at the Chengdu Motor Show and is called the Acura TLX-L. The TLX-L is only offered with the 2.4-liter four, producing 153 kW and receiving the UB4 model code.